barryclark/jekyll-now/_posts/2020-12-19-discrete-fourier-transform.md

 $$ \mathcal{F}^{-1}\left\{F(\nu)\right\}(t) = \int_{-\infty}^{\infty} \text{d}\nu F(\nu) \exp(i\, 2\pi\nu t)=f(t).$$

-The Fourier transform has all kinds of [properties](https://en.wikipedia.org/wiki/Fourier_transform#Properties_of_the_Fourier_transform) that make it worthwhile as a tool for analysing functions[^notation].
+The Fourier transform has all kinds of [properties](https://en.wikipedia.org/wiki/Fourier_transform#Properties_of_the_Fourier_transform) that make it worthwhile as a tool for analyzing functions[^notation].
 Although it is obvious from the notation, it is very important to note that the Fourier Transform is continuous in time and in frequency.
 Thus it is sometimes also referred to as the Continuous Time Fourier Transform (CTFT).
 This is not what we use in signal processing, where we use the *discrete* Fourier Transform (DFT) of a finite number of discrete samples.

 ## The Discrete Fourier Transform (DFT)
 This transform is what we are actually using in all kinds of signal processing.
 It is defined on a finite sequence $$f[n], n=0,1,\dots,N-1$$ with $$N$$ elements.
-At this point in the article just assume that the DFT has nothing to do with the FT and just falls out of the sky as some kind of transformation applied to a finite sequence of numbers.
-Of course is not a coincidence that I named the finite sequence $$f[n]$$, but at this point just assume it has nothing to do with the function $$f(t)$$ above[^dft_ft].
+At this point in the article just assume that the DFT has nothing to do with the FT.
+It just falls out of the sky as some kind of transformation applied to a finite sequence of numbers.
+Of course it is not a coincidence that I named the finite sequence $$f[n]$$, but at this point just assume it has nothing to do with the function $$f(t)$$ above[^dft_ft].
 So the DFT of the sequence $$f[n], n=0,1,\dots,N-1$$ is defined as

 $$F[k] := \mathcal{DFT}\{f[n]\}[k] = \sum_{n=0}^{N-1}f[n]\exp\left(-i\,\frac{2\pi}{N} k n\right),$$